thma/generic-persistence/README.md

 GenericPersistence provides two different APIs for accessing the database:
 - the default API (as shown in the above demo), which uses exceptions to signal errors
-- the total API, which uses `Either` to signal errors
+- the safe API, which uses `Either` to signal errors

 ### Exceptions in the default API
 The default API is the easiest to use, but you will have to do exception handling to catch runtime errors.
 To use it you'll have to import the `Database.GP` module: